 Soon the conversation turned to the numerous regulatory hurdles that independent oyster farmers are required to navigate in order to start-up and manage an oyster operation.
 In addition to the elaborate permitting process there is the added resistance brought to bear on aspiring farmers by recreational boaters, fishermen and residents who live near areas where farming could potentially be carried out.

 To refer to this multi-layered entanglement as a Sisyphean struggle would be an understatement.

 Oysters have been an essential part of the Lowcountry’s history dating back more than 4000 years, when indigenous Americans used the shells of their harvests to create shell rings for communal gatherings, ceremonies and feasts.
 History also tells us that oyster reefs were central to the very existence of the Gullah Geechee people, many of whom still live and thrive in the lowcountry.
 It is impossible to ignore the significance of oyster cultivation and the generations of people whose lives have revolved around oysters in this and other coastal regions.

 Which begs the question…in an environment where wild oyster beds are being lost at an alarming rate due to over harvesting and climate change why wouldn’t the various powers-that-be come together to support the efforts of well intentioned individuals that seek to grow oysters in an environmentally responsible way?

-Through the entanglement of challenges that are brought to bear Andrew remains incredibly steadfast and positive about his future prospects to grow his oyster business.
+Through the myriad challenges that Andrew navigates he remains incredibly steadfast and positive about his future prospects to grow his oyster business.
 No stranger to long hours and hard work he keeps his eye on the prize in an exceptionally focused way.